 In Illinois, whether a novice or an experienced driver, use of a cellphone while driving is always illegal.
 Only drivers 19 years and older may use a hands-free device.

-If a person who caused a Chicago car accident was using a cell phone in violation of the state statute, there is a rebuttable presumption of negligence associated with violation of the statute.
+If a person who caused a car accident was using a cell phone in violation of the state statute, there is a rebuttable presumption of negligence associated with violation of the statute.
 Violating the statute dramatically hurts a person’s case in terms of liability and the possibility of reaching a favorable settlement.

 If the other party involved used a cell phone, that person violated the statute; one could presume that their negligence caused the accident.
 While this is a rebuttable presumption, it is a very favorable presumption.